 Commercial fishing

-Between 2006–07 and 2014–15 total commercial shark catch in Australia declined substantially ().
+Between 2006–07 and 2014–15 total commercial shark catch in Australia declined substantially (Table 1).
 In 2006–07 total commercial shark catch was around 9,057 tonnes, compared with around 5,750 tonnes in 2014–15.
 Catch in 2014–15 was also lower than levels reported in the 2009 shark assessment report (Bensley et al. 2010).

 Ideally, catch trends would be considered in conjunction with effort data.
 However, a standardised unit of fishing effort cannot be practically applied at the national scale due to the range of fishing methods used and the broad spectrum of data collection protocols.